 - Keep off cross-country ski trails, except at designated crossings, and yield to skiers.

 - When a snow biking trail follows a ski trail, keep to the side of the trail to avoid damaging the tracks.

-- Your tire width must be at least 9.4 cm (3.7 inches), and your tire pressure must be 10 psi or less.
+- Tire width must be at least 9.4 cm (3.7 inches), and tire pressure must be 10 psi or less.

 - Avoid locking your rear wheel (skidding) on downhill runs; the ruts left behind can damage the trails.

 - Get off the trails:

 - if you have trouble steering in a straight line;